 If the pulse repetition rate is close to the maximum allowable rate for the chosen pulse width option, the first 0.5-1s of readings may read incorrectly low.
 This is only a problem for long pulse width settings (exceeding ~5ms).

 All Ophir pyroelectric sensors can measure average power with Ophir Power and Energy Meters.
-The instrument measures the number of pulses each second and divides the energy reading by the pulse rate.
+The instrument measures the number of pulses each second and multiplies the energy reading by the pulse rate.
 If the pulse rate is constant, then the accuracy of power measurement will be the same as the energy accuracy since the pulse rate measurement is very accurate.

 Basically, as the pulse rate increases, the sensor has less and less time for its output signal from a given pulse to drop back to zero before the next pulse; this is a function of both the thermal and electrical time constants of the sensor.
 We have a number of “tricks” in the design to enable the sensor to work at much higher pulse rates than it otherwise would, but eventually a maximum pulse rate is reached above which the sensor’s response is no longer able to keep up; as it approaches that maximum pulse rate, the “additional error with frequency” begins to show up.